Native Linux Microcontainers

 API Architecture Overview

-The Joblet API utilizes gRPC as its communication protocol with Protocol Buffers for efficient message serialization.
+Both services utilize gRPC as their communication protocol with Protocol Buffers for efficient message serialization.
 The API implements enterprise-grade security through mutual TLS authentication and provides comprehensive role-based access control for organizational deployment scenarios.

 Technical Specifications